FabG/llm-proxy-poc/README.md

 ![phoenix-arise](images/phoenix-arise.png)

 ##### Usage
-To see and example of tracing, run:
+To see and example of tracing with `OpenAI`, run:
 ```commandline
 python scripts/phoenix-tracing.py
 ```
+You can start a chat with OpenAI and see live the prompts and answers in the Phoenix webapp - by default at `http://localhost:6006/`

 To see and example of evaluation, run: